peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 * The document defining the new top-level type should include initial registrations of actual subtypes.
 The exception may be a top-level type similar to 'example'.
 This will help to show the need for the new top-level type, will allow checking the appropriateness of the definition of the new top-level type, will avoid separate work for registering an initial slate of subtypes, and will provide examples of what is considered a valid subtype for future subtype registrations.

 * The registration and actual use of a certain number of subtypes under the new top-level type should be expected.
 The existence of a single subtype should not be enough; it should be clear that new similar types may appear in the future.
-Otherwise, the creation of a new top-level type is most probably not justified.
+Otherwise, the creation of a new top-level type is likely unjustified.

 * The proposers of the new top-level type and the wider community should be willing to commit to emitting and consuming the new top-level type in environments that they control.

-* Desirability for common parameters: The fact that a group of (potential) types have (mostly) common parameters may be an indication that these belong under a common new top-level type.
+* The fact that a group of (potential) types have (mostly) common parameters may be an indication that these belong under a common new top-level type.

 * Top-level types can help humans with understanding and debugging.
 Therefore, evaluating how a new top-level type helps humans understand types may be crucial.